RavanH/highlight-search-terms/readme.txt

 * NEW: Caching (WP Super Cache) compatibility
 * NEW: Highlights not only on WP search results page but also one click deeper inside any of the found pages
-* NEW: Search terms wrapped in double qoutes now considered as single term
+* NEW: Search terms wrapped in double quotes now considered as single term
 * support many more search engines: AOL, Dogpile, Search.com, Goodsearch.com, Mywebsearch.com, Webcrawler.com, Info.com
 * rebuilt as Class
 * plugin speed improvements